3 Essential Business Communication Skills Every Leader Needs

 “I’ve just always had an interest in tech.
 It’s something I enjoy.
 So I got a role in IT and have climbed the ladder since then.”

-A good personal backstory should tell a story that shows people what motivates you, what challenges you’ve faced, and what you’re truly passionate about.
+A good personal backstory should tell a story that shows people what motivates you, the challenges you’ve faced, or what you’re truly passionate about.

 I used to be deeply embarrassed by my “backstory”.
 My fear of public speaking was a source of shame for many years.
-But when I learnt to speak with confidence and began helping others, I began sharing my own story.
+But when I learned to speak with confidence and began coaching others, I started to share my own story too.

-Now, it’s a story I’ve shared many times — of developing anxiety, losing all my confidence, and then eventually throwing myself into public speaking and acting, and ultimately starting my business.
+Now, it’s a story I’ve shared many times — of developing anxiety, losing all my confidence, throwing myself into public speaking and acting, and ultimately starting my business.

 This story works well for several reasons: